Bali: Religion

-About 86.91% of Bali's population adheres to Balinese Hinduism, formed as a combination of existing local beliefs and Hindu influences from mainland Southeast Asia and South Asia.
-Minority religions include Islam (10.05%), Christianity (2.35%), and Buddhism (0.68%) as for 2018.
+About 86.40% of Bali's population adheres to Balinese Hinduism, formed as a combination of existing local beliefs and Hindu influences from mainland Southeast Asia and South Asia.
+Minority religions include Islam (10.16%), Christianity (2.55%) (1.76%: Protestantism; 0.86%: Catholicism), and Buddhism (0.68%) as for 2022.

+The Balinese people and Bali Aga are generally Hindu with some being Christian and Muslim.
+While the people of Javanese, Sundanese, Sasak, Malays, are generally Islam and some are also Hindu or Christian.
+Meanwhile, adherents of Christianity generally come from the population of East Nusa Tenggara, then Papua, the Batak, Chinese and other non-Muslim ethnic in Indonesia, they are generally Christian with small minority are Hindu and Islam.
+And there is also a village, namely the village of Blimbing Sari in the Melaya district of Jembrana Regency, not far from Gilimanuk Port, a Christian village where the residents are native Balinese, even the church is shaped like a temple.

 The general beliefs and practices of Agama Hindu Dharma mix ancient traditions and contemporary pressures placed by Indonesian laws that permit only monotheist belief under the national ideology of Pancasila.
 Traditionally, Hinduism in Indonesia had a pantheon of deities and that tradition of belief continues in practice; further, Hinduism in Indonesia granted freedom and flexibility to Hindus as to when, how and where to pray.
 However, officially, the Indonesian government considers and advertises Indonesian Hinduism as a monotheistic religion with certain officially recognised beliefs that comply with its national ideology.
 Indonesian school textbooks describe Hinduism as having one supreme being, Hindus offering three daily mandatory prayers, and Hinduism as having certain common beliefs that in part parallel those of Islam.
-Scholars contest whether these Indonesian government recognised and assigned beliefs to reflect the traditional beliefs and practices of Hindus in Indonesia before Indonesia gained independence from Dutch colonial rule.
+Some scholars contest whether these Indonesian government recognised and assigned beliefs to reflect the traditional beliefs and practices of Hindus in Indonesia before Indonesia gained independence from Dutch colonial rule.